 When we see red poop we are worried that we could have cancer and of course we should get any hematochezia checked out quickly to rule this out but as you can see there are many other red poop causes!

 For more information see this article about causes and tests when you see blood after a bowel movement.

 When I visited the bathroom and saw that I had red spots on the toilet paper I knew that because the blood did not appear to be actually in my stools (yes I did have a close up look by opening my bowels onto a thick pad of toilet paper so that I could see better) probably it was not cancer.

 However, although the site of the blood led me to believe that it was probably caused by hemorrhoids or a small tear or a fistula (a small channel often left behind after an abscess) I knew it was important to get it checked out.

 My family doctor sent me to see a specialist and I had a CT scan and a colonoscopy which luckily for me were clear and I found out that my bleeding was caused by hemorrhoids.

-It is worrying if you discover red poop or red poo as we say here but in many cases it is something that can be dealt with or in lots of cases it is not even blood that is causing the red color.
+It is worrying if you discover red poop or red poo as we say in the UK but in many cases it is something that can be easily dealt with or in lots of cases it is not even blood that is causing the red color.

 If you suspect that you are bleeding do not do what many people do and think that you will deal with it by ignoring it.
 If you do turn out to have a cancer your chances of beating it are very good if you get it diagnosed quickly.

-Find out about what can cause you to see blood when you go to the bathroom and which investigations you might need.
+For more information about what can cause you to see blood when you go to the bathroom and which investigations you might need read this page.